 - To skip trace a witness who doesn’t want to be found, you need comprehensive information about their behaviors, tendencies, and past locations so you can make better guesses about where they will go next.

-- A public and private records search engine provides you with up-to-date information pulled from a variety of sources, including utility listings data and social media, that helps you track down hard-to-find individuals so you can perform your witness interviews.
+- A public and private records search engine provide you with up-to-date information pulled from a variety of sources, including social media, that helps you track down hard-to-find individuals so you can perform your witness interviews.

 Perform all your witness location research in-house